-When you’ve sustained a work injury in an accident, via negligence behavior, or from poor ergonomics, you may be eligible for workers’ compensation benefits.
+If you’ve sustained an injury at work in Orange County, via negligence behavior or from poor ergonomics, you may be eligible for workers’ compensation benefits.

 Workers’ compensation is a type of insurance purchased by employers for the coverage of employees in the event of an accident, injury, or illness.
 Every state has its own version of worker’s compensation laws to protect workers, but in the state of California, employers are required to carry workers’ compensation insurance and benefits include:

 File a Claim Report – While most basic steps are the same from company to company, it is important to understand your company’s policies so you can prepare for the unexpected.
 Your employee should provide you with a claim form and ask you to fill out the “employee” section.
 Be as thorough as possible.
 Once the employer submits the claim to the program, you should have an answer within 14 business days.
 Even as a part-time or temporary employee, you’re usually still entitled to file a claim.
 Also make sure to keep track of ALL related information.
 Make copies of incident reports, medical reports, and communication between you and your employer, as well as you and any other 3rd party.
 By everything, we mean keep the gas receipts associated with your travel to and from treatment centers.
 You may be able to recoup many of the expenses associated with your injury.

 According to California Labor Code Section 132a, it is illegal for your employer to punish or fire you for having a job related injury or filing a compensation claim.
 It is also illegal for your employer to fire or punish a coworker who is a witness or testifies in your case.
 Furthermore, if you work for a company with 50 or more employees, the FMLA states that you may take unpaid leave for up to 12 weeks, without losing your job, if you need to recover from a serious medical condition.